leopoldblog/leopoldblog.github.io/_posts/2024-01-04-TOEFL-speaking.md

   - Also, he is very kind and friendly.
 For instance, he never blames me when I make mistakes, instead he always provides me with advice and supports when I am confused in my life.
 Since I've learned a lot from his advice and experience, I'd like to spend time with him and learn more from him.

 ## Internet

+### 第一组：线上学习的优势

+- 万能思路：线上学习高效且方便
+- Reasons
+  - Fast & efficient way of learning
+    - plenty of info -> available online
+    - find info & be responded -> few minutes
+    - not waste time -> make appointments or wait for office hour
+    - time saved -> more works done
+  - Comfortable & convenient
+    - online study -> no fixed location
+    - not travel -> school of library -> study
+    - very convenient, esp. live far away from campus
+    - make own schedule
+    - study anywhere and anytime, e.g. cafe
+    - learning -> fun & comfortable
+- 万能答案
+  - Personally speaking, I believe college students should browse online to get the answer because of the following reasons.
+  - First, searching materials online is a fast and efficient way of learning.
+Since there is plenty of information available on the Internet, students can find the resources they need and thus be responded in a few minutes.
+Therefore, they don't need to make appointments or wait for office hour.
+And the time saved can enable them to get more work done.
+  - Also, online study is comfortable and convenient.
+Since it doesn't require a fixed location, students don't need to travel to school or library to study, which is very convenient especially for those living far away from the campus.
+So they can make their own schedule and study anywhere and anytime they want.
+Learning in this way is fun and comfortable.

 ## Part-time Job